 am a contributor to, The American Yawp, Stanford University Press, January 2019.

 and, consulted for “American Cowgirl Lucille Mulhall: Wild West Shows” a digital project by Corey Ayres Crossroads for the Oklahoma Historical Society, June 2017.

 In addition to teaching, researching, consulting, and writing, I also serve on the Advisory Board to Americana: The Journal of American Popular Culture, 1900 to present and as the Rural Women’s Studies Association, Membership and Communication Coordinator for the United States.
 The Rural Women’s Studies Association is an interdisciplinary association to advance the study of rural women’s gender studies.
 It is a very academically supportive organization with a superior ability to mentor to early scholars.
 Having said that the level of scholarship of the members and at the triennial conference is unsurpassed by any at larger conferences I have attended.
 Check out the web page here, RWSA for more information.
 Also, they maintain an RWSA Blog with great stuff.

-Finally, I am a member of several excellent scholarly organizations.
+Finally, I am a member of several excellent professional organizations.